lhcdhr/COMP303_Software_Design_Assignment_6/README.md

 Some computations can be done and data will be recorded.
 For example, the total number of compacted objects.
 The result of such calculations can be get before the execution of the program.
 Actions will not be executed if the current state of robot violates the pre-conditions.
 There is a logging system to generate log in order to keep track of the actions of the robot.
 The log can be saved to a file or print to the console。
+## Design
+Singleton - grab, release, compact empty actions are implemented with singleton pattern Flyweight - turn action is implemented with flyweight pattern Decorator - adopted by the charging requests
+Visitor - for the calculation of compacted items, moving distance, and turning degree Observer - the log system